mcatalano1/MSDS6306-Case-2/README.md

 DDS_CaseStudy_CleanTrain.csv = a cleaned and simplified dataset using only our four chosen variables in relation to attrition

-MCatalanoAttritionPredictions.csv = test set predictions using a KNN classification model
+Case2PredictionsCatalano.csv = test set predictions using my KNN classification model

 MCatalano_CaseStudy2.Rmd = R work showing the details of the correlation analysis and KNN model